-Taking this opportunity, I would like to thank our employees for their dedication and support in keeping our operations running smoothly amid the pandemic.
-I would also like to express my gratitude to my fellow Board members, business partners, colleagues and stakeholders as a whole for their unreserved support during this challenging time.
+I would like to take this opportunity to thank our loyal employees for their dedication and support in keeping our operations running smoothly amid economic uncertainties.
+I would also like to express my gratitude to my fellow Board members, business partners and stakeholders for their support.